 Keep scrolling to see all five hacks!

 Who says concealer needs to be a similar shade to your skin tone?
 Beauty editors swear by a wide variety of concealer shades, from green to purple (yes, purple).
 Green concealer will balance redness, while purple brightens up your complexion and neutralizes sallow yellow tones.
-Blending is vital, of course—we recommend applying these colors before foundation for a flawless finish.
-Click here to find out more about how to use every type of color-correcting concealer!
+Blending is vital, of course—we recommend applying these colors before a foundation for a flawless finish.

 Which one of these tips will you try?
-Click here for our tutorial on how to cover under-eye bags in four easy steps.
+Click here for our tutorial on how to cover eye bags in four easy steps.